-Staggering stat of the day: In 2021, Americans used about 135 billion gallons of gasoline.
-That's "billion" with a capital "B." Put another way: That's about 400 gallons of gasoline for every American last year.
+Every year, Americans use well over 100 billion gallons of gasoline.
+That's "billion" with a capital "B." Put another way: it’s about 400 gallons of gasoline for every American.
+That’s a staggering statistic.

-Here's another cool stat: The average e-bike used 0.0 gallons of gasoline last year.
+But here's another cool stat: The average e-bike used 0.0 gallons of gasoline a year.
 Put another way: If every American used e-bikes instead of motor vehicles as their primary mode of transportation, this country would consume considerably less gasoline.

 Sure, we get it.
 E-bikes cannot fully replace cars.
 At least not yet.
 But there are distinct advantages associated with choosing to ride your electric bike more and drive your motor vehicle less.
 Chief among them: reducing your carbon footprint, increasing your fitness level, and saving money.